fbpx

 Using a pan shot in film is an excellent resource and one you must add to your shot list.

-Here are a couple of examples of a pan shot from popular films.
-My favourite personally is Wes Anderson’s use of panning in the film: Grand Budapest Hotel.
+Here are a couple of Panning shot examples of a pan in films.
+My favourite is Wes Anderson’s use of panning in the film: Grand Budapest Hotel.
 It’s used in a comedic manner and brings depth to the film.
 I find them hilarious.

 Make sure you take some inspiration from these and map these pan shots out in your latest storyboard.

-Here are a couple of examples to get your creative mind flowing:
+Here are a couple of panning examples to get your creative mind flowing:

 Band of Outsiders